-- Your only coverage option is a choice of plans in which the physician is not a participating provider, - The physician is providing you with an ongoing course of treatment or is your PCP.
+- Your Employer only offers employees a choice of plans in which the physician is a Non-Plan - The physician is providing you with an ongoing course of treatment or is your PCP.

 With respect to a Member in her second or third trimester of pregnancy, this provision shall apply to services rendered through the first postpartum visit.
 With respect to a Member with a Terminal Illness, this provision shall apply to services rendered until death.